EvanQuan/vim-scene/README.md

 ## Extra setup

-If you are a using [nerdcommenter](https://github.com/scrooloose/nerdcommenter) add this to your `vimrc`:
+If you are using [nerdcommenter](https://github.com/scrooloose/nerdcommenter), add this to your `vimrc`:

 ```vim